diegocardenast/ESG-basics-quiz/README.md

 ### Validator Testing

 - JavaScript
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
+  - No errors were returned when passing through the official [JSHint validator](https://jshint.com/)
 - HTML
+  - One error related to invalid attributes for an img element was returned when passing the first time through the official [W3C validator](https://validator.w3.org/)
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
+  - No errors were returned when passing the second time through the official [W3C validator](https://validator.w3.org/)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?)
 - Lighthouse